 IP reports or services for buyers, investors or licensees: on the other side of the fence we have extensive experience in providing analysis for clients who want to understand the IP position of a potential target, investment opportunity or partner.

-This may involve full-blown IP due diligence, including careful assessment of granted or pending patents or trade marks, prior art or freedom to operate searching, and targeted questioning of the company or their attorneys on key IP issues.
+This may involve full-blown IP due diligence, including careful assessment of the target's IP, prior art or freedom to operate searching, and targeted questioning of the company or their attorneys on key IP issues.

 Alternatively, where full due diligence is not appropriate, we can provide a succinct analysis of key IP issues.